'More to come from Wales, believe me' - Page

-Wales: 'There's more to come, believe me,' says boss Rob Page
+Nations League: 'There's more to come, believe me,' says Wales boss Rob Page

 Last updated on .From the section Wales

-Wales manager Rob Page says he could not be prouder of his players despite another late defeat to the Netherlands.
+Wales manager Rob Page says he could not be prouder of his players despite another late defeat by the Netherlands.

-In an overly-congested window, Wales slipped to three Nations League defeats but they will all be overshadowed by qualification to the 2022 World Cup.
+In an overly congested window, Wales' three Nations League defeats will be overshadowed by qualification for the 2022 World Cup.

 The results leave Wales bottom of Group A4 in the Nations League but for Page, the players and the always-vocal Welsh fans, the countdown to Qatar has begun.

-"We're all disappointed down there, of course we are, we hate losing games of football.
+He added: "We're all disappointed down there, of course we are, we hate losing games of football.

 "But I'm going to focus on the positives and we build on that."